 Periclean Honors Forum: 250 students are members of this enhanced student intellectual community that sponsors the annual Academic Festival.

-Honors: Phi Beta Kappa; College and departmental honors; Periclean Honors Forum; affiliations with national honor societies in classics, economics, history, mathematics, physics, psychology, sociology, and Spanish
+Honors: Phi Beta Kappa; college and departmental honors; Periclean Honors Forum; affiliations with national honor societies in classics, economics, history, mathematics, physics, psychology, sociology and Spanish

-Enrollment: approximately 2,400 students from 45 states and 60 countries
+Enrollment: approximately 2,500 students from 40 states and 65 countries

 Gender Mix: 41% men, 59% women

-Retention Rate: 95% (fall to fall)
+Retention Rate: 93% (fall to fall)

-Student Clubs and Organizations: approximately 100
+Student Clubs and Organizations: nearly 120

 Club and Intramural Sports: approximately 20